TUDelft-SPC-Lab/midge-code/RAW_DATA_FORMAT.md

 ```

 The samples for the rotation are different: 8 bytes for the timestamp and 16 bytes of data.
-The data part represents a quaternion containing 4 floats.
+The data part represents a quaternion containing 4 floats, in scalar-last format (x, y, z, w).

 ### Scanner